Adaptive Network Response to Line Failures in Power Systems: Introduction

-We introduce the main idea of this new control strategy in Section \ref{section:control_strategy}, which makes use of the so-called \textit{Unified Controller (UC)}, a recent mechanism developed in the frequency regulation literature \cite{zhao2014design,li2016connecting,zhao2016unified,mallada2017optimal,zhao2018distributed}.
-We specifically leverage the ability of UC to enforce line limits on a fast timescale whenever possible.
+We introduce the main idea of this new mitigation strategy in Section \ref{section:control_strategy}, which makes use of the so-called \textit{Unified Controller (UC)}, a recent mechanism developed in the frequency regulation literature \cite{zhao2014design,li2016connecting,zhao2016unified,mallada2017optimal,zhao2018distributed}.
+We specifically leverage the ability of UC to enforce line limits on a faster timescale than thermal line failure dynamics whenever possible.
 Our design revolves around the properties that emerge when the balancing areas that UC manages are connected in a tree structure.
 More specifically, in Section \ref{section:non_critical}, we characterize how UC responds to an initial failure, and prove that any \textit{non-critical failure} is automatically mitigated and localized.
 Later, in Section~\ref{section:critical}, we discuss how the system operator can configure its mitigation strategy to minimize the impact of \textit{critical failures}, and show that UC can be extended to detect such scenarios as part of its normal operation.

 In order to establish these results, we propose an integrated failure propagation model in Section~\ref{section:failure_model}, which lies at the interface between the fast-timescale of the frequency dynamics and the slow-timescale of the line tripping process.
 We further prove new results on the UC optimization problem with the spectral representation of DC power flow equations.
 Lastly, we apply classical results from convex optimization to show that critical failures can be detected in a distributed fashion.